neerajchowdary889/IMMUDB-UI/README.md

 # IMMUDB-UI
-This repo is build to show the key-value pair transactions of IMMUDB in a easy readable and debug friendly way for IMMUDB using devs.
+This repo is built to display key-value pair transactions from IMMUDB in an easy-to-read and developer-friendly way.